seatable/seatable-scripts/manual/python/queryset.md

 # QuerySet

-This document will show how to operate row through QuerySet object
+This document will show how to operate row through QuerySet object.

 #### get a queryset